Practical cybersecurity solutions that help utilities strengthen resilience, meet regulatory requirements, and protect the communities they serve.

 Voluntary Compliance: This approach was deemed insufficient because it would likely lead to inconsistent implementation of protections, leaving some facilities highly vulnerable.
 It would also result in a lack of accountability and might allow facilities to ignore growing cyber threats.
 Given the increasing sophistication of cyber threats, delaying mandatory action was considered irresponsible.

 Mandating All EPA Cybersecurity Controls: This alternative was rejected due to concerns about imposing an undue economic burden on the regulated community.
 While EPA guidance is valuable, requiring every recommended control could lead to excessive costs, potential non-compliance, and operational challenges for many water and wastewater systems.
-The proposed regulations aim for a balanced approach, selecting minimum controls that are both effective and financially sustainable for the diverse range of regulated entities, ensuring feasible cybersecurity improvements.
+The adopted regulations aim for a balanced approach, selecting minimum controls that are both effective and financially sustainable for the diverse range of regulated entities, ensuring feasible cybersecurity improvements.

 The compliance schedule varies slightly depending on the specific requirement and the type of system:

-For public water systems, sections 5-E.7 (cybersecurity training for operators) and 5-E.9 (cybersecurity incident notification) are effective immediately upon adoption of the regulation.
-All other requirements for covered water systems must be complied with by January 1, 2027.
 Operators must complete the required training by the end of their first full registration cycle following the effective date of the regulation.